adrwxyz/kitchen.alxdr.ca/recipes/2019-10-29-beef-stuffed-zucchini-in-yoghurt.md

 * 1/2 teaspoon corn starch

 # Steps
-Parallelize the steps with 2 pots by preparing the soup in one pot, and the zuchinni and beef in the other.
+Parallelize the steps with 2 pots by preparing the soup in one pot, and the zucchini and beef in the other.

 * Beef
   * Sautee onions in oil